Skip to main content

 Behavioral Risk Factor Surveillance System (BRFSS).
 The nation's premier system of health-related telephone surveys that collect state data about U.S. residents regarding their health-related risk behaviors, chronic health conditions, and use of preventive services.
 Centers for Disease Control and Prevention (CDC)

-Center for Health Statistics Tobacco Reports.
+Tobacco and Nicotine Use in Minnesota: Briefs, Reports, and Statistics (NUMBRS).
 Information about youth and adult tobacco use and trends in Minnesota.
-Minnesota Center for Health Statistics (MCHS) - Minnesota Department of Health
+Minnesota Department of Health

 Patients from diverse cultures may have varying perceptions of the concepts of disease and preventive care.
 Patients may not understand the reason for their illness or the importance of keeping follow-up appointments and adhering to treatment plans even though they may no longer be feeling symptoms.
 Follow-up visits are important in identifying changes in health due to treatment and to avoid potential disease recurrence.